AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### <a name="findPatient"></a>1.4 Finding Patients: `findPatient` OR `fp`

-Use this command if you wish to finds patients whose name OR NRIC fit the given keywords.
+Use this command if you wish to find patients whose name OR NRIC fit the given keywords.

 **Format:**
 <box>